vividfog/nordpool-predict-fi/README.md

 > A Random Forest model learns to predict outcomes, such as electricity prices based on weather and other conditions, through a combination of decision trees.
 Here's how it typically works for understanding and predicting patterns like those in your examples:
 >
 > 1. **Decision Trees**: At the heart of a Random Forest are decision trees.
-Each decision tree in the forest is built from a random subset of the data features ('Temp [°C]', 'Wind [m/s]', 'Wind Power [MWh]', etc.) and instances.
+Each decision tree in the forest is built from a random subset of the data features ('Temp_dC', 'Wind_mps', 'WindPowerMW', etc.) and instances.
 These trees are grown to their maximum size without pruning, which makes them highly sensitive to the specific data they're trained on, capturing complex patterns including nonlinear relationships and interactions between variables.
 >
 > 2. **Randomness**: Two levels of randomness are introduced in a Random Forest:
 >    - **Feature Sampling**: When splitting a node, the model randomly selects a subset of the features to consider for the split.
 This ensures that the trees in the forest are diverse, which reduces the model's variance and helps to avoid overfitting.